rocky-linux/documentation/docs/guides/file_sharing/glusterfs.md

 !!!
 Note

     As the return command says, a 2-node cluster is not the best idea in the world against split brain.
-But this will suffice for the purposes of our test platform.
+But this will suffice for our test platform.

 We can now start the volume to access data: